ericstrobl/Mendelianization/README.md

 # Sample Run

-Download the real sample data in the _Data_ folder and place it in your working directory:
+Download the real sample data in the _Data_ folder and place it in your working directory.
+The dataset consists of Pan-UK Biobank summary z-statistics for quality-controlled chromosome 7 variants, evaluated across 52 outcomes that capture diverse dimensions of lifetime depression and anxiety.

 > load("DepAnx_zstats.RData") # load sample chromosome 7 z-statistics (also load chromosomes and positions dataframe)